Skip to content

 2. Edit the NPL code in the api/src/main directory.
 You may for example start by changing the string (Text) returned by the sayHello permission

-3. Start the NPL Runtime locally
+3. From the npl-demoroot of the cloned repository, start the NPL Runtime locally

 docker compose up -d